Sonnet 504

 I know there to I will yet someday follow

-There I shall greet them in their sleepy hollow;
+There I shall greet them in their sleepy hollow—

-That place where weary souls in sojourn stay.
+Where weary souls in gentle sojourn stay.

-And stay my passage to nihility
+And stays my passage to nihility

 For this sole cause in mortal light I bide,